 I learned very quickly that without doing research and educating myself on the business side of entrepreneurship, I wouldn’t be able to make ends meet and serve you in the way I want to.

 I was in the red for the first six months of my business.
 I spent hours searching for helpful resources to point me in the right direction, but struggled to find anything that broke things down and truly added value.
 I figured things out by trial and error.
 And as I came across women who had mastered some of these entrepreneurial pillars, I shared their stories on The Lifestyle Edit and implemented their strategies into my work.

 And that’s when my business began to grow and evolve.

 Today, I feel more comfortable and secure than I ever have.
 In fact, I’m more comfortable about where my next paycheck is coming from now that I’m my OWN employer.
 There is no annual salary placing a cap on my earning potential.
 There’s no fear of being made redundant by no fault of my own.
 I get to choose whether I feel like working from home in my yoga pants, I work out in the middle of the day, I wake up in the morning feeling pumped up and inspired about the possibilities and feel like the work I do is contributing to something rather than just adding to the noise.
-I overwork because it doesn’t feel like work and I honestly haven’t been happier.
 My successes, on the most part, boil down to me and that, is one of the most liberating feelings in the world.

 Now, my passion is two-fold.
 It started as a love of sharing the stories of these accomplished women but it’s grown to a love of helping creative entrepreneurs avoid the pitfalls that I made and save time in turning their creative talents into successful, profitable companies.